wasdevb1/sample.ferret/README.md

 Note, if Gradle is properly installed, Gradle commands can be executed directly using `gradle` and wouldn't require `gradlew`.

-Please refer to the [ci.gradle](http://github.com/WASDev/ci.gradle) repository for documentation about using the Liberty Gradle Plug-in.
+Please refer to the [Liberty Gradle Plug-in][] repository for documentation about using the Liberty Gradle Plug-in.

 ## Deploying to Bluemix